CenterForTheBuiltEnvironment/mrt/README.md

 SolarCal
 --------
 For modeling the effects of shortwave radiation, use the SolarCal section and subsurfaces to include windows.
-For a detailed explanation of these parameters, see [Arens et al.](http://escholarship.org)
+For a detailed explanation of these parameters, see [Arens et al.](https://escholarship.org/uc/item/89m1h2dg)

-- *window_surface*: determines which of the subsurfaces to be treated as a window.
+- *window surface*: determines which of the subsurfaces to be treated as a window.
 - *alt* (degrees from horizontal): solar altitude.
 - *az* (degrees clockwise from north): solar azimuth.
 - *fbes*: fraction of body exposed to sun.
 - *tsol*: window solar transmittance.
 - *asa*: average shortwave absorptivity.
-- *Rfloor*: floor reflectivity
+- *Rfloor*: floor reflectivity.

 Thermal Comfort
 ---------------